 - Foam Fresh cleaner (400ml)

 - Microfibre cloth

-Finally, the kit contains that mini bottle of Anti-Fog treatment, which you can apply to the inside of your visor or glasses to help prevent them steaming up.
-I actually tested the effectiveness of this product on glasses in a previous this group comparison of anti-fogging solutions for glasses, in which it fared well against other products in the test.
+Finally, the kit contains that mini bottle of Anti-Fog treatment, which you can apply to the inside of your visor or glasses to help prevent them from steaming up.
+I actually tested the effectiveness of this product on glasses in a previous group comparison of anti-fogging solutions for glasses, in which it fared well against other products in the test.